 “I have learned so much from these past two years, not only about architecture but also about myself.
 COD pushed me to my limits, challenged me academically and allowed to me grow as a person,” she said.

 Suriano became the first College of DuPage student to receive a one-year membership to the Association of Licensed Architects.
 She also received a presidential scholarship from IIT and transferred to pursue her bachelor’s degree there.
 Then she received a first place scholarship from the Chicago Women in Architecture for a group studio project at IIT, a scholarship from the AIA Northeast Illinois Chapter, and a scholarship from the NAWIC (National Association of Women in Construction) Founders’ Scholarship Foundation.

-"There are many classes besides gen ed classes to take and your schedule fills up fast.
+"There are many classes to take besides the gen eds and your schedule fills up fast.
 It is also important to make sure you take the architecture classes in sequence, because some classes are only offered in the fall or spring,” she said.